TiagoOlivoto/metan/README.md

 plotting the scores
 -------------------

-For both `WAAS.AMMI` and `WAASB` functions three types of graphics can be generated: 1 = PC1 x PC2, to make inferences related to the interaction effects; 2 = GY x PC1 to make inferences related to stability and productivity; and 3 = GY x WAASB.
-These graphics can be plotted as follows:
+For both `WAAS.AMMI` and `WAASB` functions three types of graphics can be generated: 1 = PC1 x PC2, to make inferences related to the interaction effects; 2 = GY x PC1 to make inferences related to stability and productivity; 3 = GY x WAASB and 4 = nominal yield x environment PCA1 scores.
+These are ggplot2-based graphics; so, the apprareance of the graphics can be be personalized by using the function `theme()`

 ### biplot type 1: PC1 x PC2